department-of-veterans-affairs/vets-website/content/pages/pension/apply/fully-developed-claim.md

 - You have a disability that doesn’t go away and that makes it impossible for you to work, **or**
 - You have a disease or disorder that we decide is the cause of your permanent and total disability

-<h>If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits</h>
+<h4>If you’re claiming non-service-connected pension benefits with Aid and Attendance or Housebound benefits</h4>

 The evidence must show that you meet at least one of the requirements listed below.

-**At least one of these must be true:**
+**At least one of these must be true.
+You:**

-  - You have corrected vision of 5/200 or less in both eyes, **or**
+  - Have corrected vision of 5/200 or less in both eyes, **or**
-  - You have contraction of the concentric visual field to 5 degrees or less, **or**
+  - Have contraction of the concentric visual field to 5 degrees or less, **or**
-  - You’re a patient in a nursing home due to the loss of mental or physical abilities, **or**
+  - Are a patient in a nursing home due to the loss of mental or physical abilities, **or**
-  - You need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
+  - Need another person to help you with daily activities like bathing, eating, dressing, adjusting prosthetic devices, or protecting you from the hazards of your environment, **or**
-  - You’re bedridden and have to spend most of the day in bed because of your disability
+  - Are bedridden and have to spend most of the day in bed because of your disability

-**To support a claim for increased disability pension benefits based on being housebound,** the evidence must show that you meet at least one of the requirements listed below.
+<h4>If you're claiming increased disability pension benefits based on being housebound</h4>

+The evidence must show that you meet at least one of the requirements listed below.

-**At least one of these must be true:**
+**At least one of these must be true.
+You have a:**

-  - You have a single permanent disability that’s 100% disabling, and you’re confined to your home, **or**
+  - Single permanent disability that’s 100% disabling, and you’re confined to your home, **or**
-  - You have a disability (rated 60% or higher) in addition to the disability that qualifies you for a pension
+  - Disability (rated 60% or higher) in addition to the disability that qualifies you for a pension

-<h>If you’re claiming benefits for a disabled child</h>
+<h4>If you’re claiming benefits for a disabled child</h4>

 The evidence must show that the child, before turning 18 years old, became unable to support themselves due to a mental or physical disability.